Podcast: Play in new window | Download (Duration: 31:22 — 34.0MB)

 (Listen to the podcast episode too with audio clips from some of the runners.)

 The sport of running 100 miles competitively has existed for multiple centuries.
-In the 1800s, the most prolific 100-mile runner was probably George D. Cameron “Noremac” (1852-1922).
-It is estimated that he exceeded 100 miles in 80 of his races across his 25-year running career.
-Frank Hart (1856-1908) finished about 77 100-milers in 24 years.
-For both, most of those races were six-day races where they usually ran far more than 300 miles.
+In the 1800s, the most prolific 100-mile runner was Frank Hart (1856-1908), a black runner from Boston, Massachusetts.
+He reached 100 miles in at least 85 of his races across his 25-year running career.
+Most of those races were six-day races where he usually ran far more than 300 miles.

 In the modern era, by the mid-1970s, running 100 miles in competition started to become more available to anyone.
 Before 1980, no one ran dozens of 100-milers during their running career, only a handful of 100s.
 Ultrarunning legend Ted Corbitt (1919-2007) ran fewer than ten 100-milers.